RogerBFPV/ZippyDecoder/doc/Software Setup.md

 [Service]
 User=pi
 WorkingDirectory=/home/pi/ZippyDecoder/src/server
-ExecStart=/home/pi/.venv/bin/python server.py
+ExecStart=/home/pi/ZippyDecoder/.venv/bin/python server.py

 [Install]
 WantedBy=multi-user.target
 ```

 *Note*: If the username was configured as something other than "pi" during the Operating System setup, be sure to change the value `pi` in `User`, `WorkingDirectory` and `ExecStart` to match your username.
+For NuclearHazard this may be NuclearHazard username.

 Save and exit (CTRL-X, Y, ENTER)